Francis Parkman Prize

 Prize: A certificate and two thousand dollars.
 A certificate will be presented to the publisher.
-The prize will be awarded at the society's annual meeting in New York in May, 2015.
+The prize will be awarded at the society's annual meeting in New York on May 11, 2015.

 Eligibility: The Parkman Prize is awarded annually to a non-fiction book, including biography, that is distinguished by its literary merit and makes an important contribution to the history of what is now the United States.
 The author need not be a citizen or resident of the United States, and the book need not be published in the United States.
 Textbooks, edited collections, bibliographies, reference works, and juvenile books are ineligible.
 The copyright date of the book must be 2014.

 Submission: There is no fee for participation.
-Publishers may submit as many titles as they wish.
-A copy of each book must be sent by January 31, 2015 to each of four jurors, whose names and addresses will be posted on this page early in the autumn of 2014.
+Publishers, editors, and authors may submit as many titles as they wish.
+A copy of each book must be sent by January 31, 2015 to each of four committee members below.

 Inquiries to the Society: by email: email@example.com